konsumer/pdpi/README.md

 [![intro video](https://img.youtube.com/vi/vhotjWj_JhU/0.jpg)](https://www.youtube.com/watch?v=vhotjWj_JhU)

 This project is unrelated to [this other pdpi](http://pd-la.info/pdpi/), which I found after I named it.
+If anyone has any suggestions for a better name, I'm so in!

 It uses Puredata vanilla 0.46.2 (the version available in debian repos.)